Virus Box Office Collections (Day 1): A Fabulous Opening For The Movie!

 Day 1 At The Kochi Multiplexes

 Virus enjoyed a very good opening day at the Kochi multiplexes, which is one among the prominent centres in Kerala.
 The film emerged as the top performing movie out there.
-The film which had above 20 shows on day 1 registered good occupancy rate is expected to have fetched above Rs 6 lakh.
+The film which had 19 shows on day 1 registered good occupancy rate and fetched Rs 7.5 lakh on its first day.
+The movie had as many as 12 house full shows.

 In Other Centres

 Virus has been receiving extremely good word of mouth with the audiences lavishing praises on the film.
 The movie has performed extremely well in the single screens as well on day 1.
 At the Trivandrum Plexes too, the film fetched good collections with decent occupancy rate.
+According to a report by Forum Keralam, the film collected Rs 9.68 lakh on its day 1 from Trivandrum Plexes.
 Virus is all set for a grand run in the theatres.